 In such an age ideas are everything and openness reigns supreme.
 Power rests, increasingly, on winning the argument, and censorship has no place.

-SPEECH Act into law.
-It wasn't aimed explicitly at the UK; rather, it protects Americans from the enforcement of all libel judgments ruled against them in countries that don't afford the same free speech protection as the US First Amendment.
+signed the SPEECH Act into law.
+It wasn't aimed explicitly at the UK; rather, it protects Americans from the enforcement of all libel judgments ruled against them in countries that don't afford the same free speech protection as the US First

 Major changes to Britain's antiquated defamation laws will be outlined by ministers with the publication of a bill to provide greater protection for free speech and an end to libel tourism .